What Is Rock Salt?

 - Salt is essential to life, the average human adult has 250g of salt in their body.

 - Salt is used in the production of over 14,000 products ranging from food to chemicals.

 - Salt has been important for the ritual of society for hundreds of years, it has been used to preserve mummies in Egypt and even as part of religious ceremonies to symbolise purity.

 - The world’s oceans contain a huge amount of Salt; if all of this salt was on land it would be enough to cover the uk with a layer of salt 50 miles deep!

 - The UK’s salt mines have around 140 miles of tunnels – that’s the same distance as from London to Brussels!

-As the UK's leading rock salt supplier, We can provide high quality rock salt and white rock salt directly to you with next day delivery if you order before 2pm*.
+As a leading UK rock salt supplier, we can provide high quality rock salt and white rock salt directly to you with next day delivery if you order before 2pm*.
 Our Rock salt is available loose in bulk bags or in handy pre-packed bags if you prefer.
 Click here to go to our products page or give us a call on 01695 425 038 to speak to a member of the team.